14 Sep How are we supervised?

 On 1 September, an international panel of experts attended a supervision of Danish Decommissioning to get an insight into how it is done in Denmark.

-I The IAEA, the UN Agency for Atomic Energy, has carried out an evaluation of Denmark's system of radiation protection and safeguarding for radioactivity, etc. Between 1-8 September, a panel of experts appointed by the IAEA visited Denmark and reviewed Danish legislation and supervisory practices.
+The IAEA, the UN's nuclear energy agency, has conducted an evaluation of Denmark's system for radiation protection and security regarding radioactivity and related matters.
+An expert panel appointed by the IAEA visited Denmark from 1-8 September and reviewed Danish legislation and regulatory practices.

-The panel visited, inter alia, Danish Decommissioning on 1 September, where a Swedish expert participated in an inspection visit from the nuclear regulatory authorities: The Danish Health Authority, Radiation Protection and The Danish Emergency Management Agency.
-Subsequently, selected DD staff were interviewed about their cooperation with the regulatory authorities.
+Among other activities, the panel visited Danish Decommissioning.
+This occurred on September 1st, when a Swedish expert participated in an inspection visit from the nuclear regulatory authorities: The Danish Health Authority, Radiation Protection, and The Danish Emergency Management Agency.
+Subsequently, selected DD employees were interviewed about their collaboration with the regulatory authorities.

-Following the mission to Denmark, the IAEA has published a press release on the expert panel's assessment of the Danish system, see this link.
-The panel considers that the Danish system is well functioning, but that new initiatives are needed in relation to both future waste management in connection with the development of a final disposal solution and partly the regulation of the handling of NORM (naturally occurring radioactive material, e.g. from mining).
-The final report of the panel of experts will be available by the end of 2021.
+Following its mission to Denmark, the IAEA has published a press release regarding the expert panel's assessment of the Danish system, see this link.
+The panel assesses that the Danish system is well-functioning, but that new initiatives are required concerning both future waste management in connection with the development of a final disposal solution and the regulation of NORM (Naturally Occurring Radioactive Material, e.g., from raw material extraction) management.
+The expert panel's final report will be available before the end of 2021.